 Perhaps you’ve seen depictions of rehab on TV or in a movie.
 Was the addict shaking on a cot in a cold, dark room?
 Were the residents sitting in a circle of plastic chairs, awkwardly engaged in a conversation about feelings?
 These common depictions aren’t at all what you or your loved one will experience at a rehab facility like HIR.

 Instead, our residents benefit from proven therapies and enjoy life-changing experiences.
-Engaging activities, such as swimming with wild dolphins or learning to play an instrument, play a large role in residents’ roads to recovery.
-HIR alumni cherish memories made hiking, swimming, whalewatching, and more.
+Engaging activities, such as Ocean-based Treatment, play a large role in residents’ roads to recovery.
+HIR alumni cherish memories made hiking, swimming, whale watching, and more.

 Residents build a strong support network